 Simple English definitions for legal terms

-Read a random definition: color of authority
+Read a random definition: sue-and-labor clause

 A nonrecourse loan is a type of secured loan where the lender can only seize the collateral if the borrower defaults on the loan.
 The lender cannot go after the borrower's personal assets to recover the loan amount.